 If you already have a good credit history, your goal should be more about maintaining that over the next 12 months.
 And if your credit score is low, you can consider improving it as one of your new year money resolutions.

 Aside from the usual things such as making payments on time and keeping credit utilisation low, there are some relatively easy steps you could take to improve your credit score.

 For example, if you haven’t registered on the electoral roll, it’s a good idea to do so.
 This proves you live at your current address and helps lenders confirm this information, which could then positively reflected in your credit report.

 It’s a good idea to regularly check your credit report.
 You can use providers like Equifax, Experian, ClearScore or TransUnion.
-For more information on how to improve your credit score read Money Advice Service.
+For more information on how to improve your credit score read Money Helper.

 The following two goals can also help to improve your credit score.